Our great 'Capability' Brown landscapes

 Brown persuaded the rich, famous and aristocratic to invest the equivalent of millions of pounds in creating landscapes which were beautiful, productive and would take a century to mature.

-He sold the idea of the legacy that they would leave behind, and in doing so changed the face of eighteenth-century England.
+He sold the idea of the legacy that they would leave behind, and in doing so changed the face of 18th-century England.

 His style came from the three practical principles of comfort, economy and elegance.
 He designed landscapes on an immense scale which provided the must-have setting for mansions, surrounded by wooded belts, parkland dotted with trees, carefully contoured ground, and serpentine lakes that resembled artificial rivers.